linnykoleh/Spring/Notes.md

 # Aspect Oriented Programming

 ```
-AOP is a type of programming that aims to help with separation of cross-cutting concerns to increase modularity;
+AOP is a type of programming paradigm that aims to help with separation of cross-cutting concerns to increase modularity;
 it implies declaring an aspect class that will alter the behavior of base code,
 by applying advices to specific join points, specified by pointcuts.
 ```